tefkah/thesis-writing/The Configuration Space Explanation of Anyons.md

 ctime: 20210327154504
 ---

-# The Configuration Space Framework explanation of anyons

 ## Step 1: Construct the configuration space for the exchange of N identical particles in $d$ dimensions.

 .